smartnic/sigcomm21_artifact/README.md

 ---
 ### Hello World
-In this experiment, we get started with a Hello World example to check whether installation and setup are prepared, and to show the basic functionality of K2: take an original program in K2 language and produce an optimized one.
+In this experiment, we get started with a Hello World program to show the basic functionality of K2: take an input program `benchmark.k2` written in the K2 language, optimize this program and produce an output program `benchmark.k2.out` in the K2 language.

 #### Run
 Estimated runtime: 20 seconds.